 Jarrett Hill is an award-winning journalist and host focused on the intersections of pop culture and politics.

 Based in Los Angeles, most notably, Hill is known for breaking the Michelle Obama/Melania Trump RNC plagiarism story.
-Hill is a Correspondent for The Hollywood Reporter and hosts the popular Back2Reality, a podcast and radio show covering hot topics and current events.
-Hill has been provided interviews and commentary for CNN, MSNBC, Access Hollywood Live, NBC Nightly News, and other recognizable programs; and was named to Ebony Magazine's 2016 Power 100.
+Hill is a contributor for various outlets, including The New York Times, NBCNews.com, The Hollywood Reporter, ESSENCE, and GQ.
+He's hosted the popular Back2Reality, a podcast/Facebook Live series for NBCBLK, covering hot topics and current events.

-Jarrett recently reported daily for the ABC affiliate in Tampa, presenting reports on diverse topics, from trending technology to social media and breaking news.
-Hill has worked in radio, television and digital media for local, national, and international outlets for more than 16 years; including iHeart Radio, CNN, Sirius XM Satellite Radio, Twentieth Television (FOX), TBS, and the UK's ITN.
+Hill has worked in radio, television and digital media for local, national, and international outlets for more than 16 years; including iHeart Radio, CNN, Sirius XM Satellite Radio, Fox, TBS, and the UK's ITN.
+Jarrett reported daily for the ABC affiliate in Tampa, FL, ABC Action News, presenting reports on diverse topics, from trending technology to social media and breaking news.

-Hill is Bay Area native, is fond of carbohydrates, cooking, creativity and design… and watching more television than he publicly admits.
+Hill is Bay Area native, fond of carbohydrates, cooking, creativity and design.